Vyral/denise-swick-recruiting/_posts/2019-04-29-5-ways-to-get-your-buyers-offer-accepted-when-theres-multiple.md

 Finally, make sure that you reach out to the seller’s agent.
 Ask them what their seller wants out of the transaction besides price.
 This helps you in advance to tailor your offer to what the seller wants.
 Giving the seller time to move out, for example, can be a huge factor for sellers and could help your buyer win the home.

 I hope these tips were all helpful to you.
 If you have any questions for me in the meantime, don’t hesitate to give me a call or send me an email.
-I look forward to hearing from you soon.<br>&nbsp;
+I look forward to hearing from you soon.<br>